denisblondeau/TestVLCKIT/Readme.md

-This simple demo app shows how you can interact between VLCKit and SwiftUI.
+This simple demo app shows how you can use VLCKit within SwiftUI.

-- Requires that you add VLCKIT Cocoapod to this app before you can launch it (see: https://code.videolan.org/videolan/VLCKit).
+- Required: You need to add VLCKIT Cocoapod to this app before you can launch it (see: https://code.videolan.org/videolan/VLCKit).

 Test environment: